Shingles: symptoms, treatment and prevention

 “See your doctor straight away if you develop red, sore eyes and tiny eye ulcers, as shingles in the eyes – which can sometimes be the first sign of the condition – can cause temporary or permanent blindness,” Assoc Prof Litt explains.

-Around 20% of people over 50 who develop shingles go on to develop Post Herpetic Neuralgia (PHN), long-term nerve pain that results in intense burning or tingling sensations.
+It’s possible, after developing shingles, to go on to develop Post Herpetic Neuralgia (PHN), long-term nerve pain that results in intense burning or tingling sensations.
 This can persist for months or even years.

 “People with acute shingles, conditions like diabetes or those who are immunocompromised, have a higher risk of PHN,” he adds.
 “Treatment may include painkillers, lidocaine patches to anesthetise painful skin symptoms, tricyclic antidepressants or anti-seizure medications.”